In April 2013, WordPress installations around the world were subjected to global-scale brute-force attacks.

 - Ma.tt

-Hopefully, this information has given you a better understanding of problems that can affect your web site and how WordPress can help you get better results online.
-To learn more about the security benefits of using WordPress please click on links to visit our related posts section or subscribe to receive updates and notifications whenever new articles are published.
+Hopefully, now you have a better understanding of issues that can affect your web site and how WordPress can help you grow your business online.
+To learn more about the security benefits of using WordPress for a business website or blog please see other articles published on this site or subscribe to receive updates and notifications whenever new articles are published.